Evozon-PHP/magento-1-blog-extension/README.md

 - Multistores Support (multi language)
 - SEO friendly (pretty permalinks, meta-tags)
 - Post Access Restrictions
+- Set a different publishing date for a blog post
+- Preview the blog post before publishing it by Admin
 - Related products and Related Posts (as widgets or blocks)
 - Multistore Tags
 - Supports full text search